00Hrs

 The 5 Most Expensive Renovation Mistakes (And How AI Prevents Them)

-- 2. Buying furniture that does not fit (Cost: €500-€5,000).
-Return rates for online furniture are 23% — nearly all due to size issues.
+• 2.
+Buying furniture that does not fit (Cost: €500-€5,000).
+Size and fit are the top reason online furniture gets returned.
 A sofa that looked perfect online blocks your doorway.
 A dining table seats 6 but leaves no room to walk.
-AI 3D planners show you exact dimensions before you buy.
+AI 3D planners show you exact dimensions before you buy, and our free furniture fit calculator checks doorways and room clearances in seconds.

 Cosmetic vs. Structural Renovation: Where AI Helps Most